microsoft/PartsUnlimited/docs/HOL_PartsUnlimited_WebSite_Continuous_Deployment/HOL_PartsUnlimited_CD_Using_RM_Online.md

 	* Click on the PartsUnlimited link and then the Edit link to open the Release Definition.
 	> **Note:** It is possible to change the definition for a Release without changing the Release Definition (i.e. the Release is an instance of the Release Definition that you can edit).
 You want to make sure that you are editing the Release Definition, not a Release.

-	* Click the elipsis (...) on the Dev Environment card and select "Clone environment"
+	* Click the ellipsis (...) on the Dev Environment card and select "Clone environment"
 	![](media/28.png)
 	* A new Environment is created.
 Enter "Staging" for the name.
 	* On the Azure Web App Deployment task, set the Slot to `staging`.

 	![](media/29.png)
-	* Click the elipsis (...) on the Staging Environment card and select "Configure variables..."
+	* Click the ellipsis (...) on the Staging Environment card and select "Configure variables..."
 		* Even though the `AdministratorLoginPassword` parameter shows a masked value, this is currently a bug.
 You will need to re-enter the password since it is actually emptied after the clone operation.
 		* Change the DatabaseName variable to the Staging database you created earlier and click OK.